sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 We will make more and more use of open standards and OSS – in areas where it is practical, to areas where it makes sense and domains where it is strategic.

 It was the GC's involvement in the fields of aviation, telephony, and nuclear technologies that spurred innovation and new industries in our country.
-The Government is once again well positioned to rally the country into the growing field of open standards and OSS that employs tens of thousand of people across the country.
+The Government is once again well positioned to rally the country into the growing field of open standards and OSS that employs tens of thousands of people across the country.
 As a strong supporter of the GC's vision of open standards and OSS, ESDC can play a role in bringing this vision to fruition through the development and implementation of this strategy.

 ## 2. Vision

-> ESDC leverages the transformative, innovative, and collaborative power of open standards and OSS, encouraging the sharing and reuse of solutions, knowledge and expertise, to optimize service delivery to canadians.
+> ESDC leverages the transformative, innovative, and collaborative power of open standards and OSS, encouraging the sharing and reuse of solutions, knowledge and expertise, to optimize service delivery to Canadians.

 The title of this strategy, "Open First", is intended to change the mindset whereby the acquisition or development of digital solutions takes account of openness, sharing, reuse, security, privacy, legal and accessibility while achieving digital autonomy and transparency considerations.
 It also indicates a commitment to actively support standards organizations and developer communities.